-Exclusive: Boeing seeking 'tens of billions' in U.S. government loan guarantees - sources
+Boeing calls for $60 billion lifeline for U.S. aerospace industry

 Reuters on Tuesday reported Airbus has about 16 billion euros ($17.60 billion) in cash and needs some 5.5 billion euros a month, a person familiar with Monday’s discussions said.

+Industry sources said that even before the coronavirus crisis squeezed its finances, Boeing had been providing financial support to a number of suppliers to help them ride out the shutdown of 737 MAX production as well as paying airlines compensation for the delay in delivering MAX planes.

+The focus on design problems as a key factor leading up to two fatal crashes that led to the grounding has left the planemaker exposed to potential shareholder lawsuits from partners and airlines at risk from the MAX shutdown.

-Reporting by David Shepardson in Washington; Additional reporting by Alexandra Alper; Editing by Lisa Shumaker
+Reporting by David Shepardson in Washington; Additional reporting by Alexandra Alper in Washington and Tim Hepher in Paris; Editing by Lisa Shumaker and Cynthia Osterman